 The inspector will need to get into roof spaces, sub-floors, and garages.
 Make sure these are unlocked and accessible.
 Move boxes away from the walls and do not park your car beneath access holes.

 Cut down dead tree branches and clear brush from foundations.
 Move rubbish bins away from the house.

 Make available all invoices and certification documents regarding remodelling projects or new items.

 Prepare to be Away for 1-2 Hours:

-Often the buyer will accompany the inspector, and may feel uncomfortable asking questions if you are present throughout this process.
+Often the buyer will accompany the building inspector and may feel uncomfortable asking questions if you are present throughout this process.
 Try to schedule a time for the inspection when you, your children and pets can be out of the house.